yt-project/libyt/README.md

 We welcome contributions of all kinds!
 Whether you're fixing a bug, adding a feature, improving documentation, or reporting an issue -- thank you for helping improve this project.

+Please follow the coding style when committing to the git history using `pre-commit` hooks.

 ### Code of Conduct

 We are committed to fostering a welcoming, respectful, and inclusive environment for everyone involved in this project.